 So how is this all relevant to the pre-orders?

-Telstra still has the new consoles on pre-order but has also bundled them with its exclusive All Access this pass.
+Telstra still has the new consoles on (with the Series X in pre-order for December) but has also bundled them with its exclusive All Access this pass.
 And it works out to be cheaper.

 The Xbox Series S plans will be $33 a month ($792 over 24-months), with the Xbox Series X coming in at $46 a month ($1,104 over 24-months).
 Both of these come with Xbox Game Pass Ultimate, which usually costs $15.95 a month outright.
 Across two years this comes to $382.20.

 So if you subtract the cost of Game Pass Ultimate from the cost of the consoles across 24-months, the Xbox Series S bought through Telstra comes to $409.20.
 As for the Xbox Series X, it comes to $721.20